robertcduvall/vooga-cps108-fall2010/src/vooga/games/towerdefense/README.txt

 However due to time contraints we simply used two predefined controllers which is fucntional.

-The Static Overlay API is used for automating the display of critical information to the user.
+The Overlay API is used for automating the display of critical information to the user.
 It capabilities were extended to also allow for static overlays which are themselves interactable, in this case clickable overlays for each available tower.